anoukdebrouwer/MTL-motor-learning/README.md

 All research was performed at Queen's University, Kingston, ON, Canada.

 ## Data processing, analysis, and visualization
-The analysis code specific to this project is in this repo, to perform the full analysis and visualization we also need code in the Analysis-tools and Plotting-tools repo's.
+Run **processAll_MEMRI** to perform all the data processing steps as follows.

-### VMR task
+### Process VMR task data
-1. Process the raw data with **processVMRtabletData.m** (Analysis-tools/Tablet), which creates one .mat file per subject.
+1. Process the raw data with **processVMRtabletData**, which creates one .mat file per subject.
-2. Calculate and/or plot individual subject results with **calcIndResultsVMRgaze.m** (Analysis-tools/Tablet) which creates one .mat file and several figures per subject.
+2. Calculate and/or plot individual subject results with **calcIndResultsVMRgaze** which creates one .mat file and several figures per subject.
-3. Combine the individual subject results into a single datafile with **combineIndResultsVMRGaze.m** (Analysis-tools/Tablet) which creates one .mat file with all data and one figure of the individual learning curves.
+3. Combine the individual subject results into a single datafile with **combineIndResultsVMRGaze** which creates one .mat file with all data and a figure with the individual learning curves.

-### RL task
+### Process RL task data
-1. Process the raw data with **processRLtabletData.m** (in Analysis-tools/Tablet), which creates one .mat file per subject.
+1. Process the raw data with **processRLtabletData** (in Analysis-tools/Tablet), which creates one .mat file per subject.
-2.
+2. Calculate and/or plot individual subject results with **calcIndResultsRL** which creates one .mat file and several figures per subject.
+3. Combine the individual subject results into a single datafile with **combineIndResultsRL** which creates one .mat file with all data and a figure with the individual learning curves.

+### Create table with VMR and RL scores
+Create a single table with summary scores per subject and save to .csv file with **createBehaviouralResultsTable_MEMRI**.

+### Get MRI data, residualize volumes, and create table
+Load the MRI volumes and correct for total intracranial volume (i.e., residualize), add demographics and save values to .csv file with **createMRIresultsTable_MEMRI**.

 ### Relate tasks, and relate motor learning performance to structural brain data
-1.
+_Coming soon_

-Create .avi animations of both tasks with **createTaskAnimations_MEMRI.m**.
+Create .avi animations of both tasks with **createTaskAnimations_MEMRI**.

 ## Data structure
 1. Raw data should be in "TaskFolder"/1_RawData, with a subfolder containing the data of each subject: a .txt control file containing the details of the experiment, and a .dat file for each trial.